 The asset's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.

-Subsequent Events - The CCO has evaluated subsequent events through January 8, 2024, the date which the financial statements were available to be issued.
+Subsequent Events - The CCO has evaluated subsequent events through January 28, 2025, the date which the financial statements were available to be issued.

-2. LIQUIDITY AND AVAILABILITY OF ASSETS
+3. LIQUIDITY AND AVAILABILITY OF ASSETS

-Financial assets and liquidity resources available within one year are as follows as of August 31, 2023 and 2022:
+Financial assets and liquidity resources available within one year are as follows as of August 31, 2024 and 2023:

-2023 2022 Financial assets: Cash and cash equivalents Other receivable Contributions receivable Estimated endowment funds available under spending rule \$ 2,912,082 289,848 - 745,000 \$ 3,089,811 - 623,045 716,000 Total financial assets available within one year 3,946,930 4,428,856 Liquidity resources: Availability under line of credit (See Note 6) Board designated quasi-endowment 250,000 599,936 250,000 579,388 Total liquidity resources 849,936 829,388 Total financial assets and liquidity resources available within one year \$ 4,796,866 \$ 5,258,244
+2024 2023 Financial assets: Cash and cash equivalents Other receivable Estimated endowment funds \$ 2,862,754 - \$ 2,912,082 289,848 available under spending rule 736,000 745,000 Total financial assets available within one year 3,598,754 3,946,930 Liquidity resources: Availability under line of credit (See Note 7) Board designated quasi-endowment 250,000 655,620 , Total liquidity resources 905,626 849,936 Total financial assets and liquidity resources available within one year \$ 4,504,380 \$ 4,796,866

 The CCO structures its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
-Excess cash is invested in money market funds, which are considered to be cash equivalents under the CCO's policy on cash and cash equivalents.
+Excess cash is invested in money market funds, which are considered to be cash equivalents under the CCO's policy for cash and cash equivalents.